jrennstich/rennstichdotcom/content/en/publication/book-chapter/rennstich-neue-2021/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Image credit: screen shot, all rights reserved.'
+  caption: 'Image credit: Book cover, designed by Miriam Tölgyesi, all rights reserved by publisher.'
   focal_point: ""
   preview_only: false